WGribaa/JavaNeuralNetworkFromScratch/README.md

 - A NeuralNetwork class that can be instantiated with minimal parameters a fully functional Neural Network.
 -  A Main Class that is ready to launch to train 50 Epochs on the whole Mnist Dataset..

-it also includes the full Mnist Dataset.
+It also includes the full Mnist Dataset.

 Of course, it can be improved a lot !
 But back then my first goal was to make it work.
 With my newly acquired skills, I finally found an hour or two to fix it.